Reigate Grammar School: Modern history

-Each pupil is assigned to one of the four houses upon joining the school, and a pupil's house is shown by the house PE top and by an optional house badge.
-Any subsequent family members joining the school are usually put into the same house.
-There are inter-house competitions throughout the year (including cricket, hockey, netball, esports, swimming debating and chess to name a few) points awarded in each event throughout the year are added up, and the house with most points is awarded the House Cup at the end of the Lent Term.
-The counting of points begins again at the beginning of the Trinity Term.

-The school's livery colour is dark blue.

 Reigate Grammar School International

 Reigate Grammar School International was established in 2016 with the aim of establishing international schools under the Reigate Grammar School brand and ethos.

 Reigate Grammar School Vietnam

 Reigate Grammar School officially opened Reigate Grammar School Vietnam in April 2022, being the first UK independent school in the country.
 The school came to be following a joint venture and merger of the former International School of Vietnam, with the latter rebranding between 2020 and 2022.
 The school consists of a Preparatory school for Pre-K up to Year 6, a secondary school for Years 7 to 11, and its Sixth form, for years 12 to 13.
 Reigate Grammar School Vietnam is an IB world school and as such offers the PYP, the MYP, and the Diploma Program.
 The school is a Cambridge-accredited testing centre and as such a range of IGCSE programs are available.

 Sixth-form students have the option of studying Cambridge International A-levels or the IBDP, with both programmes currently being taught on the main campus at Hoàng Mai.
 A planned separate campus is in the works exclusively for Sixth-form students undertaking A-levels in Hoàn Kiếm.